tuyuribr/AlterWhats/README.md

 ```
 /* start flush */
-If You Using Xampp skyp this, if you aren't, delete every thing between /* start flush */ and /* end flush */
+If You Using Xampp skip this, if you aren't, delete every thing between /* start flush */ and /* end flush */
 /* end flush */
 ```